 If that’s the case for you, that’s perfectly okay.
 As long as you feel like therapy is helpful, and you’re building a good connection, it’s okay for it to take time to deepen into therapy.

 This shows up for my clients as well.
 I’m in such awe of the subtle differences they catch!
 If I so much as move a plant or a piece of art, they will notice.
 If I seem a little tired, they will notice.
 If there are sounds outside the window that isn’t familiar, even a bird, traffic, or voices, they will notice.
 Without fail.
 And I love it.
 It’s a beautiful reminder of the highly attuned, sensitive brain.

 - Tell your therapist you’re sensitive to sounds, smells, and textures.
 Identify and ask what adjustments could help you feel more comfortable.
 This might entail dimming the lights, closing the windows, or having a soft blanket handy.

-- Schedule therapy at the same time of day so that you get used to how their office feels.
+- Schedule therapy at the same time for each session.
 The routine will help minimize overwhelm and help you adjust to sensory stimuli.

 - Plan therapy for when you’ll be the least overstimulated.
 It will help you settle into the newness of therapy.

 - Have this be an ongoing conversation with your therapist.
 Tell them you’re very observant of your surroundings and it will take you some time and what they can do to help you feel settled.

 - Keep going.
 Especially if you’ve only gone for a handful of sessions.

 3) You avoid talking about what is *actually* troubling you